 The master's thesis or equivalent is an introduction to research writing.
-All doctoral degree candidates must submit a dissertation, with the exception of certain concentrations in the Doctor of Musical Arts, which requires three recitals and a research paper.
-The Doctor of Philosophy dissertation should be a valuable educational experience that demonstrates the candidate's mastery of research methods, theory, and tools of the discipline.
-The dissertation should demonstrate the candidate's ability to address a major intellectual problem and to propose meaningful questions and hypotheses.
-It should be a contribution to knowledge that is worthy of publication by an established press as a book or monograph or as one or more articles in a reputable journal.
+All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts degree in Music (concentrations in choral conducting and solo performance), which requires three recitals and a research paper.
+The Ph.D. dissertation should be a valuable educational experience that demonstrates the candidate's mastery of research methods, theory, and tools of the discipline.
+It should demonstrate the candidate's ability to address a major intellectual problem and to propose meaningful questions and hypotheses.
+The dissertation should be a contribution to knowledge that is worthy of publication by an established press as a book or monograph or as one or more articles in a reputable journal.

 For format, the Graduate College must review the final copy of the master's thesis, doctoral dissertation, and other final documents that are required to be placed in the library.
-Copies of the Format Manual are available in the Graduate College (also available at www.asu.edu/graduate/formatmanual).
-The student is required to submit a complete copy of the thesis or dissertation for format review at least 10 working days before the oral defense (two weeks if there are no holidays during the time period).
-Doctoral students must submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research in addition, doctoral students must pay to have their dissertations microfilmed by University Microfilms International (UMI).
-The fee covers the expense of having the document sent to UMI, where it is microfilmed and cataloged.
-Information on the dissertation appears in various publications, such as Dissertation Abstracts International and the annual supplement of the Comprehensive Dissertation Index.
+Copies of the Format Manual are available in the Graduate College and at www.asu.edu/graduate/fr search.html on the Web.
+The student is required to submit a complete copy of the thesis or dissertation for format review at least 10 working days (two weeks if there are no holidays during the time period) before the oral defense.
+Doctoral students must submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research Council

 Graduate students and their supervisory committee chairs jointly select a style guide or journal format representative of the field of study.
-The Graduate College allows some flexibility in the format of the manuscript, but Graduate College and library guidelines must be followed.
+The Graduate College allows certain flexibility in the format of the manuscript, but Graduate College and library guidelines must be followed.

 The student must submit two final copies of a thesis or dissertation to the ASU Bookstore for binding.
-Bound copies are placed in Hayden Library and University Archives.
-Doctoral candidates should also submit one copy of the title page, approval page, and abstract (which must not exceed 350 words).
-The student is responsible for the binding fees;
+The student is responsible for the binding fees.
+Bound copies are placed in the Hayden Library and Archives.
+Doctoral students must submit one copy of the title page, approval page, and abstract (which must not exceed 350 words); the original signature of the doctoral student must appear on the University Microfilms International (UMI) Dissertation Agreement Form.
+The student is responsible for the UMI microfilming fee, which covers the expense of having the document sent to UMI, where it is microfilmed and catalogued.
+Information on the dissertation will appear in Dissertation Abstracts International.